-The central government net balance to September on a cash basis showed the deficit widening to 8.88 billion euros from 6.53 billion last year, according to the Bank of Greece (BoG).
-At the same time, the primary cash deficit also expanded to 3.32 billion from 543 million.
+Greece’s central government net balance to May on a cash basis showed the deficit narrowing by 74.4 percent to 1.88 billion from 7.32 billion last year, according to the Bank of Greece (BoG).

 Greek banks’ Eurosystem funding fell by 11.3 billion euros in May, the highest monthly drop since January 2013, according to the Bank of Greece's (BoG) monthly financial statement.

 The non-seasonally-adjusted unemployment rate remained unchanged quarter on quarter in Q1 of this year at 27.8 percent in Q1 but rose slightly from the 27.6 percent posted in Q1 2013, according to the Hellenic Statistical Authority (ELSTAT).